 Mix in the lemon juice just before serving and sprinkle a little finely chopped coriander on top (optional, but it looks nice!).
 Voila, your impressive tasty vegan tikka masala awaits!

-If you make this recipe and love it as much as I do, please don’t hesitate to leave a star rating (in the recipe card) and review, or take a picture and tag me on Instagram @the_fiery_vegetarian.
+If you make this recipe and love it as much as I do, please don’t hesitate to leave a star rating (in the recipe card) and review it, or take a picture and tag me on Instagram @the_fiery_vegetarian.

 - 2 tbsp sunflower or canola oil